curry-packages/verify-non-fail/README.md

-specifying that `last` does not fail if the argument is a non-empty list, i.e., evaluable to some data term rooted by the list constructor `:`.
+specifying that `last` does not fail if the argument is a non-empty list, i.e., evaluable to some data term rooted by the list constructor "`:`".

-When an operation with such a restricted call type is used, the tool checks whether it is used in an environment which ensures its call type.
+When an operation with such a restricted call type is used, the tool checks whether it is used in a context which ensures its call type.
 For instance, the operations

     head (x:xs) = x